Hes-Siemelink/instacli/instacli-spec/reference/http/PATCH.md

     item: one
 ```

-See [Http endpoint](Http%20endpoint.md) for more information on how to configure all fields.
+See [Http request defaults](Http%20request%20defaults.md) for more information on how to configure all fields.